Hypoplastic left heart syndrome

 Stage II of the operation is called the Glenn shunt or hemi-Fontan procedure.
 It is also referred to as a cavopulmonary shunt.
 This procedure connects the major vein carrying blue blood from the top half of the body (the superior vena cava) directly to blood vessels to the lungs (pulmonary arteries) to get oxygen.
 The surgery is most often done when the child is 4 to 6 months of age.

 During stages I and II, the child may still appear somewhat blue (cyanotic).

 Stage III, the final step, is called the Fontan procedure.
 The rest of the veins that carry blue blood from the body (the inferior vena cava) are connected directly to the blood vessels to the lungs.
 The right ventricle now serves only as the pumping chamber for the body (no longer the lungs and the body).
 This surgery is usually performed when the baby is 18 months to 4 years old.
 After this final step, the child is no longer cyanotic and has a normal oxygen level in the blood.

-Some patients may need more surgeries in their 20s or 30s if they develop hard to control arrhythmias or other complications of the Fontan procedure.
+Some people may need more surgeries in their 20s or 30s if they develop hard to control arrhythmias or other complications of the Fontan procedure.

-Some doctors consider heart transplantation an alternative to the three-step surgery.
+Some doctors consider heart transplantation an alternative to the 3 step surgery.
 But there are few donated hearts available for small infants.

 The child's outcome after surgery depends on the size and function of the right ventricle.

 Contact your health care provider right away if your infant: